xelaadryth/larsethia/README.md

 Just connect to the game at http://larsethia.themud.org/ by hitting the "Play Online" tab at the top.
 To log out, go back to the main page and click "Log Out" in the top-right.

 ## How to Dev
-1. Follow the instructions to install https://github.com/evennia/evennia
+1. Follow the instructions to install https://github.com/evennia/evennia and get a sample initialized game server running to undertstand the flow
 2. At the base directory of the Evennia repo, git clone this one (and add it to your Evennia `.gitignore`)
-3. `cd` into the new `larsethia` directory and start the Evennia server locally with `evennia.bat --initsettings`, `evennia.bat migrate`, and `evennia.bat start` to create the server settings file, initial db, and create a superuser (admin).
+3. `cd` into the new `larsethia` directory and start the Evennia server locally with `evennia.bat --initsettings` (generates settings.py), `evennia.bat migrate` (initializes sqlite DB), and `evennia.bat start` to start the server and prompt creation of a superuser.
 Make sure to do this with a TTY-enabled terminal, for instance `cmd.exe` or using `winpty` if using `bash` on Windows
 4. With this you can get started in your local sandbox environment, or message me and I can figure out how to get the most up-to-date `settings.py` and `evennia.db3` files to you
-5. Any changes pushed to this Git repo get cloned to the production server every 10 seconds and backs up the DB, you just need to call `@reload` in the game to propagate code changes
+5. Any changes pushed to this Git repo get cloned to the production server every 10 seconds and backs up the DB (locally on EC2), you just need to call `@reload` in the game to propagate code changes

 ## EC2 Set-up Instructions
 1. Start an EC2 instance on AWS with web access to port 80, TCP to port 4000 (for Telnet)